Fernão Ferro

 Fernão Ferro is a civil parish, in the municipality of Seixal in the district of Setúbal, Portugal.
 It is part of the Lisbon metropolitan area.
-The population in 2011 was 17 059, in an area of 24.13 km².
+The population in 2011 corresponded to 17 059, in an area of 24.13 km².

 The parish was created on June 1, 1993 from separating from the parishes of Aldeia de Paio Pires, Amora and Arrentela.